aedart/athenaeum/docs/archive/next/etags/evaluator/rfc9110/if-match.md

 ## Applicable

-When `If-Match` header is available in the requested.
+When `If-Match` header is requested.

 ## Condition